 The aim of the apprentice programme is for drivers to gain their Large Goods Vehicle Driving Licence and if not already obtained, their English and Maths Level 2 qualifications.

-It is possible for drivers to complete C and C+E in the apprenticeship programme however any secondary qualification (i.e. C+E) cannot be funded through the government apprentice programme, so the employer would need to fund the second qualification training and test.
+To complete C and C+E in the apprenticeship programme the secondary qualification (i.e. C+E) cannot be funded through the existing government apprentice programme, so the employer would need to fund the second qualification training and test.

 Duration & Reviews: